 - Hierarchical navigation shows the site's structure as you're viewing pages and allows you to circle back to where you originated from.
-The most common way this is accomplished is though a left-justified collapsible menu.
+The most common way this is accomplished is though a left-column menu.

-- Breadcrumb navigation must be presented in a consistent manner: links shown left to right in a single line (if possible), above the main content.
-It must include a minimum of two levels above the current page (if applicable), including the page's immediate parent.
+- Breadcrumb navigation must be presented in a consistent manner: links shown left to right in a single line (if possible) above the main content.
+Breadcrumbs must include a minimum of two levels above the current page, if applicable, including the page's immediate parent.

 - Social media icons and additional departmental links can also appear in the footer.

 Title tags must exist on every single page.
 Title tags should contain the unit name followed by "Northwestern University."
 The following format is highly recommended:

 The title is one important element for Search Engine Optimization (SEO).
 For more about how the title and other format elements contribute to SEO, see Optimizing Your Content for Search.

 - The University Search form is required on all pages, except when there is a conflicting search function on the page (for example: PlanIt Purple).
 In the case of a conflicting search function, a link to the Northwestern Search must be provided on the page.